onlogic/onlogic-m031-manager/docs/ShowInfo/AutomotiveModeDescription.rst

 The unit will turn on when power is applied to the IGN pin, and turn off when power is removed.

 Ignition sensing can be enabled and adjusted through a UART connection to the system's microcontroller.
-This program additionally administers the LPMCU communication protocol to the sequence microcontroller to allow .
+This program administers the LPMCU communication protocol to the sequence microcontroller to allow control over various timers and values detailed in the Command Summary table below.

 **Terminal Block Diagram of K-52x - Ignition pin is on leftmost side**